-The hearing aids are indicated for individuals with a range of hearing loss from minimal (10dB HL) to severe-to-profound (100 dB HL)] and all hearing loss configurations.
+The hearing aids are indicated for individuals with a range of hearing loss from slight (16 dB HL) to moderately severe (up to 85 dB HL) and all hearing loss configurations.

-They are to be programmed by licensed hearing care professionals (audiologists, hearing aid specialists, otolaryngologists) who are trained in hearing (re)habilitation.
+They are to be programmed be licensed hearing care professionals (audiologists, hearing aid specialists, otolanryngologists) who are trained in hearing (re)habilitation.